 “Sit where I was sitting before.”

-But Kanna was feeling argumentative.
+Kanna was feeling argumentative.
 “Why?”
-It was only once Goda thumped towards her and began leaning over to the front seat that Kanna gave in and slid across to the other side.
+It was only once Goda thumped towards her and leaned over the front seat that Kanna gave in and slid across to the other side.
 She wasn’t exactly averse to another fight between them, but they were already in a precarious position on a ledge of the hillside, and she didn’t want to rock the truck too much with a struggle.

 “You steer with this one.
 Pull right to go right, pull left to go left.
 This over here controls the brakes.
-Only use it if you absolutely have to—like if we’ve started to roll back—since we’ll need all the inertia we can get to move forward.
+Only use it if you absolutely have to—like if we’ve started to roll back—since we’ll need all the momentum we can get to move forward, and on loose dirt it probably wouldn’t stop us from sliding anyway.
 This one over here controls the speed, but the engine is dead, so don’t worry about it.”

-Kanna ventured to glance quickly over her shoulder, and immediately found herself staring right into Goda’s eyes.
-Their faces had nearly collided.
-Kanna leaned back only slightly.
+Kanna flicked her glance over her shoulder and found herself staring right into Goda’s eyes.
+Their faces had almost collided.
+Kanna recoiled only slightly from the near-miss.
 “You’re asking me to drive?” she said in disbelief.

 “No. I’m not asking.”
 When Goda began to stand, the cold air came in again to replace her.

 “But I can’t drive!
-I’ve never driven anything before in my life, and now you’re telling me drive up a dangerous hill with you at the rear?”
+I’ve never driven anything before in my life, and now you’re telling me to guide this thing up a dangerous hill with you at the rear?”

 “That’s right.”

-Kanna spun all the way around and watched as Goda began to climb down off the truck again.
+Kanna spun all the way around and watched as Goda climbed down off the truck.
 “What if I mess up?
 What if I do something wrong and I end up running you over or something like that?”

-Goda undid her outer robes and tossed them into the back.
-She looked at Kanna with a smirk.
+Goda undid her outer robes and tossed them into the back, a faint smirk growing on her face.
 “Well, if that happens, then I guess you’d be free.
 Luckily, you don’t like me very much, so it would be no loss to you, would it?
 Maybe you should run me over on purpose.”
 Goda wiped the sweat off her hands and onto her clothes, then reached out to grip the tailgate.
 She jiggled it a few times, seemed to decide that it was stable enough, and then braced herself against it.

 Kanna narrowed her eyes.
 “I’m not a killer.”

-“So you’ve already told me,” Goda said, gazing up at her with that strange, wicked expression that Kanna still could not fully understand, “but I know you have it in you.
+“So you’ve already told me,” Goda said, gazing up at her with another strange expression, “but I know you have it in you.
 Every person can kill if they’re desperate enough.
 An opportunity like this is perfect, too, because you could easily convince yourself that you did it on accident so that you don’t have to think of yourself as a killer—as a criminal, as one of those people—which is really what would bother you more than my death itself.
 I’m just trusting that you’re a coward.”
-She leaned hard into the truck.
-She looked at Kanna with expectation.
+She leaned hard into the truck and gave Kanna a nod of expectation.
 “All right.
 Release the brake.”

 But Kanna pushed on the lever.
 The creak of rusted metal reached her ears; nothing happened.